 What is the purpose of a diagram of the pool technical room?

-Making a schematics of the pool filtration system has several advantages:
+Making a schematic of the pool filtration system has several advantages:

 – Do not oversize the swimming pool pump room that will house all the equipment.